 - volunteer work must be related to the field of education.
 Examples include unpaid tutoring, assistance in schools, museum educational work, Johnson City Mentoring, Maine Endwell classroom assistants, etc.

-- students must submit their hours through a Google form for their volunteer hours to count.
+- students must submit their hours through the Minor's MyCourses Organization under "content" for their volunteer hours to count.